MaayanLab/appyter-catalog/templates/example/README.md

 # Example

-This is an example template in the catalog.
-Please reference it when submitting your own template.
+This is an example appyter in the catalog.
+Please reference it when submitting your own appyter.

-- `{name}/{name}.ipynb`: The template iteself
+- `{name}/{name}.ipynb`: The appyter iteself
-- `{name}/README.md`: Long description of template
+- `{name}/README.md`: Long description of appyter
-- `{name}/deps.txt`: Docker image (ubuntu) packages necessary to run your template
+- `{name}/deps.txt`: Docker image (ubuntu) packages necessary to run your appyter
-- `{name}/requirements.txt`: Python dependencies necessary to run your template
+- `{name}/requirements.txt`: Python dependencies necessary to run your appyter
-- `{name}/template.json`: Metadata about your template to be used for the website
+- `{name}/appyter.json`: Metadata about your appyter to be used for the website